Waiver of Subrogation: What It Is and Why Contracts Require It

 How PINS handles this

 PINS reviews waiver of subrogation endorsements alongside certificates and other endorsement documents.
-The AI Assistant checks for waiver language on both GL and workers comp policies, flags missing or narrowly scoped waivers, and surfaces its reasoning so your team can see what was reviewed and what is missing.
+The AI Assistant checks for waiver language on both GL and workers comp policies, identifies missing or narrowly scoped waivers, and provides its reasoning so your team can see what was reviewed and what is missing.

 Your team reviews the flag and approves, rejects, or waives.
 Nothing is auto-approved.